Environmental Health Officer Job Description: Top Duties and Qualifications

 An environmental health officer typically has the following duties and responsibilities:

-• Developing, implementing and monitoring environmental health management strategies and occupational health and safety plans
+• developing, implementing and monitoring environmental health management strategies and occupational health and safety plans

-• Enforcing and evaluating policies and legislation relating to public health
+• enforcing and evaluating policies and legislation relating to public health

-• Creating and monitoring programs to minimise occupational and environmental pollution
+• creating and monitoring programs to minimise occupational and environmental pollution

-• Inspecting and auditing businesses and industrial sites to ensure compliance with applicable laws
+• inspecting and auditing businesses and industrial sites to ensure compliance with applicable laws

-• Devising and implementing plans to manage public health incidents such as disease outbreaks
+• devising and implementing plans to manage public health incidents such as disease outbreaks

-• Drafting and realising plans for safe commercial, industrial and residential waste disposal
+• drafting and realising plans for safe commercial, industrial and residential waste disposal.

 Hire your next Environmental Health Officer today.